 This policy sets out the overarching approach to managing risks within the NHS Counter Fraud Authority (NHSCFA).

-It sets out how the NHSCFA will deliver Risk Management across the organisation; outlining who does what and when.
+It sets out how the NHSCFA will deliver risk management across the organisation; outlining who does what and when.

-The Policy is also available to the public on the NHSCFA website.
+To comply with transparency obligations, the policy is also available to the public on the NHSCFA website.

-The ARC is responsible for:
+The ARAC is responsible for:

-The NHSCFA’s EMT, supported by the SMT provides strategic leadership in all matters relating to the creation and delivery of the organisation’s strategy, strategic plans and business priorities.
+The EMT, supported by the SMT provides strategic leadership in all matters relating to the creation and delivery of the organisation’s strategy, strategic plans and business priorities.

 The LT is responsible for:

-Risk is defined as the effect of uncertainty on objectives: whether positive opportunity or negative threat.
+Risk is defined as the effect of uncertainty on objectives, whether positive opportunity or negative threat .
 This means that risks may involve both positive and negative outcomes.
 An example is given below: